stoolap/stoolap-go/docs/_docs/architecture/storage-engine.md

 ### Snapshots

 1. Periodically, consistent snapshots of tables are created
-2. Snapshots represent a point-in-time state of each table
+2. Snapshots contain only the latest version of each row
+3. Version chains are rebuilt from WAL replay during recovery
-3. Multiple snapshots may be retained for safety
+4. Multiple snapshots may be retained for safety
-4. Snapshots accelerate recovery compared to replaying the entire WAL
+5. Snapshots accelerate recovery compared to replaying the entire WAL

 ### Recovery Process